glippi/kataclism/README.md

 ```

 ## How does it works?
-There are two ways for taking advantage of `kataclism`:
+There are two ways of using `kataclism`:

 ### 1. Create a new empty project:
 <img src="https://github.com/glippi/kataclism/blob/master/images/kataclism-js.png" />